survives kaimanawa army training zone

 Main Threats

-None.
-This introduced species is a managed wild population.
-Numbers are carefully controlled by DOC through regular musters and adoptions to prevent damage to the fragile tussock ecosystem.
+None for this managed wild population.
+Numbers carefully controlled by DOC through regular musters and adoptions to prevent ecosystem damage.

 Population

-Managed wild population.
-Kaimanawa horses are descended from domestic horses released or escaped in the 19th century.
-Their population is carefully managed by DOC to prevent damage to the fragile tussock ecosystem.
+Managed wild population descended from domestic horses released or escaped in 19th century.
+Population carefully managed by DOC.

 Conservation Status